Venezolana de Televisión: Slogan

 VTV's slogan is "El Canal de todos los Venezolanos", or "The channel of all Venezuelans".
 It had changed temporarily to "Desde adentro", or "From inside" but it has since been changed back.

 Presidency

 VTV's current president is Jesús Romero Anselmi.
 Former VTV presidents include Vladimir Villegas (who is the brother of Ernesto Villegas), Andrés Izarra, Blanca Eeckout, Maripili Hernández, and back in the 1980s and 1990, journalist Marta Colomina and Napoleon Bravo.
+Pedro Berroeta Morales was its president from 1976 to 1979.

 Jesús Romero Anselmi was the president of VTV before Vladimir Villegas became its president in 2002.
 In 2005, Romero Anselmi returned to the presidency of VTV.
 During Rafael Caldera's second term as president, there were plans to privatize VTV.
 It failed when it was realized that VTV would probably not be profitable.